tarantool/doc/doc/reference/tooling/tcm/tcm_cluster_monitoring.rst

 ~~~~~~~~~

 The list view of the cluster topology is used by default.
 In this view, each row contains
-the general information about the instance: its current state, memory usage and limit,
+the general information about an instance: its current state, memory usage and limit,
 and other parameters.

 In the list view, |tcm| additionally displays the Tarantool version information